src-d/engine-deprecated/docs/architecture.md

 ### the srcd binary

-The `srcd` binary is the user's main interaction mechanism with the source{d} engine.
+The `srcd` binary is the user's main interaction mechanism with the source{d} Engine.
 It is also the only piece (other than Docker) that the user will need to explicitly download on their machine to get started.